-- DEQ's Response Manager and Integrated GIS Database: DEQ has adapted EPA response and remedy data into a database of property information on LA assessments, remedies, sample analytical data, and land use applicable to LA remedies.
+DEQ's Response Manager and Integrated GIS Database: DEQ has adapted EPA response and remedy data into a database of property information on LA assessments, remedies, sample analytical data, and land use applicable to LA remedies.
 DEQ continues to integrate that database with GIS mapping capabilities to provide geodata for locations of LA-asbestos related information in OUs 4 and 7.
 Response Manager is a multi-user database administered by DEQ for tracking and reporting purposes.
-DEQ and ARP have access to Response Manager and the GIS database system in order to provide up-to-date information and assessments of properties with respect to past LA-related investigation and response activities. - Property Information Hard Drives: All hard copy property information recorded and collected by EPA was scanned and delivered to DEQ and ARP at the completion of remedial action.
-The information captured on the property information hard drives provides additional mechanisms for obtaining property-specific information related to past LA-related investigation and response activities. - Libby Asbestos Superfund Site Administrative Record: The Site administrative record is a set of nondeliberative documents EPA considered, directly or indirectly, in determining the final ROD for the Site.
+DEQ and ARP have access to Response Manager and the GIS database system in order to provide up-to-date information and assessments of properties with respect to past LA-related investigation and response activities.
+Individual property information and data are available through ARP upon request by the property owner or their designated representative.

+- Property Information Hard Drives: All hard copy property information recorded and collected by EPA was scanned and delivered to DEQ and ARP at the completion of remedial action.
+The information captured on the property information hard drives provides additional mechanisms for obtaining property-specific information related to past LA-related investigation and response activities.
+Individual property information and data are available through ARP upon request by the property owner or their designated representative. - Libby Asbestos Superfund Site Administrative Record: The Site administrative record is a set of nondeliberative documents EPA considered, directly or indirectly, in determining the final ROD for the Site.
 The record includes all factual, technical, and scientific material or data considered in making the final ROD, whether those materials or data supported the decision.
-The EPA Site administrative record for OUs 4 and 7 are available at the Lincoln

-County Libby and Troy Libraries.
+The EPA Site administrative record for OUs 4 and 7 are available at the Lincoln County Libby and Troy Libraries.
 The administrative record may be accessed by the public to be informed on EPA's responses, remedies, and decisions for the Site.